The Baked Ham with an Easy Glaze recipe I’m bringing you today is from my great grandmother Lela.

 Remove from oven and allow to sit for ten minutes before slicing.
 Slice how you like and enjoy!

-I use an electric knife that I got for about twenty dollars to slice my hams but a regular knife will work just fine.
+I use an electric knife that I got for about twenty five dollars (like the one picture HERE*) to slice my hams but a nice sharp regular knife will work just fine.

 This glaze is delicious!